What Is Narcissistic Love Bombing?

 WHAT IS LOVE BOMBING?

-Love bombing is when an individual lavishes another person with love “bombs” of attention, affection, and praise early in a new relationship in order to influence or manipulate them.
+Love bombing is when an individual bestows another person with love “bombs” of attention, affection, and praise in the early stages of a new relationship in order to influence or manipulate them.
 It’s typically used as a tactic in romantic relationships but may be seen in other types of relationships, such as friendships and work dynamics.

-The term love bombing has become popular over the last several years – especially among young people.
+The term love bomb has become popular over the last several years—especially among young people.
 Do a search for #lovebombing on TikTok, and you’ll get hundreds of thousands of results!

 A 2022 survey found that 70% of more than 1,000 participants, ages 18-55, had experienced some form of love bombing.
 Women encountered it at a significantly higher rate than men.